 2. Eat every 3-4 hours.

 Starting within 30 minutes of waking, it can be a fine practice to have a meal that includes a good serving of protein, some healthy fats, and some slowly digested CHO.
 For example, fried eggs on toast with nuts, grapefruit and coffee.
 Or, oatmeal with some nuts, dried fruit, and protein powder or lentils added.

 Eating some protein, fat and slowly digested CHO every 3 or 4 hours should provide a steady source of nutrition for your body to function well, recover lost energy from training, repair damaged tissue, and build up new enzymes for stronger workout sessions in the future.
-Avoiding longer periods without food should keep your body comfortable and minimize a natural, but excessive drive to store energy (i.e. fat) for times of low food consumption.
+If you are training hard, it can be desirable to have a little protein and calories coming in somewhat regularly so that you don’t go hours on end without anything.
 Obviously, if you were living 5,000 years ago hunting on the plains for animals you didn’t always catch, or gathering berries you didn’t always find, it would be great for you to store extra fat for energy in times of need.
 And, in those circumstances, your body is very effective at dealing with prolonged periods without food, even to the benefit of your health.
 There may be good reasons not to eat a little something every 3-4h, but if you’re training hard and trying to make sure that your recovery is as quick as possible, then having protein and slowly digested fuel available is probably beneficial.

 A key part of this is to choose slowly digested carbohydrates and to have them with some protein, fat, and fiber.
-When meals contain enough protein and fat, and the CHO in them is slowly absorbed, there will be plenty of nutrients filtering into your blood, but not a massive rush all at once that would create a rise in blood sugar (and other nutrients), an associated spike in insulin, and then the resulting storage of most of that meal in the form of glycogen and more annoying fat… Unless of course, you just finished a workout, in which case this is exactly what you would want (i.e. an abundance of CHO and protein filtering into your blood and a rush of anabolic hormones that will hasten recovery).
+When meals contain enough protein, fat, and fiber, and the CHO in them is slowly absorbed, there will be plenty of nutrients filtering into your blood, but not a massive rush all at once that would create a quick rise in blood sugar (and other nutrients), an associated spike in insulin, and then the resulting storage of most of that meal in the form of glycogen and more annoying fat… Unless of course, you just finished a workout, in which case this is often exactly what you would want (i.e. an abundance of CHO and protein filtering into your blood and a rush of anabolic hormones that will hasten recovery).

 3. Eat a good recovery meal right after each hard workout, including adequate fluid intake.